Enhancing LLM Safety Through a Theoretical Minimax Game Lens: Abstract

 \section{Abstract}

-The rapid advancement of large language models (LLMs) has increased the need for guardrail models to ensure responsible use, particularly in detecting unsafe and illegal content.
-While substantial safety data exist in English, multilingual guardrail modeling remains underexplored due to the scarcity of open-source safety data in other languages.
-To address this gap, we propose a novel two-player Reinforcement Learning (RL) framework, where a generator and a guardrail model co-evolve adversarially to produce high-quality synthetic data for multilingual guardrail training.
-We theoretically formalize this interaction as a two-player game, proving convergence to a Nash equilibrium.
-Empirical evaluations show that our model \ours outperforms state-of-the-art models, achieving nearly \textbf{10\%} improvement over LlamaGuard3 (8B) on English benchmarks while being \textbf{4.5$\times$ faster} at inference with a significantly smaller model (0.5B).
-We achieve substantial advancements in multilingual safety tasks, particularly in addressing the imbalance for lower-resource languages in a collected real dataset.
-Ablation studies emphasize the critical role of synthetic data generation in bridging the imbalance in open-source data between English and other languages.
-These findings establish a scalable and efficient approach to synthetic data generation, paving the way for improved multilingual guardrail models to enhance LLM safety.
-Code, model, and data will be open-sourced at \url{https://github.com/yihedeng9/DuoGuard}.
+The rapid advancement of large language models (LLMs) necessitates effective mechanisms to ensure their responsible deployment by accurately distinguishing unsafe content from benign content.
+While substantial safety datasets are available in English, multilingual safety modeling remains underexplored due to limited open-source safety datasets in other languages.
+Even within English datasets, safe yet sensitive corner-case content is scarce, leading to shortcut learning by models and non-trivial false-positive rates.
+To mitigate these issues, we introduce a novel minimax reinforcement learning (RL) framework wherein a data generator and a classifier model co-evolve, facilitating the production of high-quality synthetic multilingual safety data.
+We theoretically formalize this interaction as a minimax game and rigorously demonstrate \textbf{convergence to a Nash equilibrium}.
+Empirical evaluations confirm that our synthetic data generation method significantly enhances the classifier model performance, enabling a substantially smaller model to surpass the state-of-the-art by nearly \textbf{10\%} on English benchmarks while achieving \textbf{4.5$\times$ faster} inference speed.
+These results establish a scalable and efficient methodology for synthetic data generation, advancing the development of safer and more robust multilingual LLM deployments.\footnote{Code is provided in \url{https://github.com/yihedeng9/DuoGuard}.}

-\section{Introduction}
+\section{INTRODUCTION}

 While LLMs have become increasingly effective at assisting with human queries, their outputs can pose risks of harm to users if not properly safeguarded~\citep{zou2023universal,qi2023fine,wei2024jailbroken,shen2024anything}.
 Consequently, substantial research has focused on developing LLM moderation models that implement guardrails for both user inputs and LLM-generated outputs~\citep{inan2023llama,dubey2024llama,han2024wildguard,zeng2024shieldgemma,ghosh2024aegis,li2024salad}, as illustrated in Figure~\ref{fig:demo-guard}.
 Guardrail models designed for harmlessness, similar to reward models for helpfulness~\citep{ouyang2022training,lambert2024rewardbench}, typically function as smaller, more inference-efficient models than the larger LLMs, providing binary responses or ratings for their inputs.